North District Gibraltar: A Property Buyer's Guide to the Area

 Is the North District a good area to buy in Gibraltar?

 Yes, particularly for buyers prioritising space and value.
-It offers larger floor plans at lower prices than the waterfront premium areas, with strong community character and good transport links.
+It offers larger floor plans at lower prices than the waterfront premium areas, with established community character and regular bus links into central Gibraltar.

 Are property prices lower in the North District than Ocean Village?

 Generally yes.
 The North District lacks the marina views that command premiums at Ocean Village and Queensway Quay.
-You get more space for the same budget.
+The trade-off is more floor space for the same budget.

 Can foreigners buy property in Gibraltar's North District?

 Yes.
-Non-Gibraltarians can purchase property in Gibraltar including in the North District, subject to the standard legal processes.
-There are no specific residency requirements to buy property.
+Non-Gibraltarians can purchase property in Gibraltar including in the North District, subject to the standard legal process.
+There are no residency requirements to buy.
+Stamp duty applies at the non-qualifying purchaser rate unless the buyer qualifies as a first or second-time buyer under Gibraltar law.

 Ready to Find Your Dream Property?